zeyucui1/pizza-house/README.md

 Contributing 🤝
 Feel free to fork the project, make changes, and open a pull request to contribute.
 Please ensure you discuss the changes via issues before a pull request.

-Feedback and Support 📢
-Any feedback and queries are welcome at your-email@example.com.
-Please don't hesitate to reach out and share your thoughts or seek assistance with the project.

 License 📜
 This project is open-sourced under the MIT license.